leobarreiro/generator-springboot-api/README.md

 * InfluxDB for metrics

 ## Additionally, this generator creates:
+* A docker-compose yaml file, describing the complete stack
 * A complete docker stack with all depedencies (including all the integrations above listed)
-* A Postman collection with requests configured
-* A set of curl requests
+* A set of curl requests serving as a basis for implementing new features
+* A Postman collection with functional requests

 # How to use
 Remember you must install npm, yeoman and generator-springboot-api before use them.
 See the Prerequisites above.